 Khyongla Rato is a reincarnate lama and scholar of the Gelugpa order of Tibetan Buddhism.
-He was born in southeastern Tibet in the region called Kham.
+He was born in 1923 in the southeastern Tibet in the region called Kham.
 In 1928, senior Gelugpa monks divined that a five-year old boy living in this remote part of Tibet was the reincarnation of the ninth Khyongla of Tibet.

 On his sixth birthday, monks on horseback took him from his parents’ home to a monastery some distance away where he was installed as its spiritual head.
 For over three decades he lived the sober life of a monk, studying at the most famous monasteries in Tibet and earning the Lharampa Geshe degree.
 In 1959, along with thousands of monks, as well as the Dalai Lama, he fled on foot over the Himalayas to safety and to a radically different life in India, and eventually the United States.